 Does the Smesh-E-Axle have regenerative brakes?

 Yes.
-The Smesh-E-Axle is OEM compatible and uses the truck manufacturer’s regenerative brakes.
+The Smesh-E-Axle is OEM compatible and uses the truck manufacturer’s brakes.
 An important additional advantage is that the Smesh-E-Axle shifts under full load during acceleration and braking.
-As a result, more energy is recovered than originally specified by the manufacturer.
+As a result, more energy is recovered.

 That means more range, less maintenance and more safety.